-A beautifully preserved historical town along a canal and Japan's premier destination for denim
+A beautifully preserved historical town and Japan's premier destination for denim

-Just 30 minutes west of Okayama City , Kurashiki draws visitors to its charming merchant district, that ranges along a pretty canal lined with willow trees.
+Kurashiki is just 30 minutes west of Okayama City and has a charming merchant district along a pretty canal lined with willow trees.
 The city stretches out to a bustling industrial port and is known as the birthplace of denim in Japan.

 - Stroll through the Kurashiki Bikan Historical Quarter and cruise on the river